-- Social media – A powerful brand-building tool which can influence consumers to buy your product from the retail stores.
+- Social media: A powerful brand-building tool that can influence consumers to buy your product from the retail stores.

-The benefits of using trade shows to get onto shelves
+Two benefits how using trade shows can get you onto shelves

 This would be the biggest benefit to exhibit at a trade show.
 Mom and pops wouldn’t pay $500 to check out the latest food and beverage brands.
 For example, the ticket price for 2019’s USA Trade Tasting Exhibition is around $600.
 So those people walking around the trade shows are either (i) retailers and distributors, (ii) journalists and bloggers or (iii) your competitors.